Norman Bethune: Family history

 Bethune came from a prominent Scottish Canadian family, whose origins can be traced back to the Bethune/Beaton medical kindred who practised medicine in the Highlands and Islands of Scotland from the Middle Ages to the Early Modern Era.
-His great-great-grandfather, the Reverend Doctor John Bethune (1751–1815), the family patriarch, established the first Presbyterian congregation in Montreal, the first five Presbyterian churches in Ontario and was one of the founders of the Presbyterian Church of Canada.
+His great-great-grandfather, the Reverend Doctor John Bethune (1751–1815), the family patriarch, established the first Presbyterian congregation in Montreal and first five Presbyterian churches in Ontario, and was one of the founders of the Presbyterian Church of Canada.

 Bethune's great-grandfather, Angus Bethune (1783–1858), joined the North West Company (NWC) at an early age and travelled extensively throughout what was the North West of Canada at that time, exploring and trading for furs.
 Angus Bethune married Louise McKenzie (1793–1833), a Métis woman.
 Louise McKenzie was the daughter of the Hon.
 Roderick McKenzie, a prominent NWC partner, and his country wife.
 Bethune and McKenzie were both stationed at the Fort William fur trade post at the head of Lake Superior.
 He eventually reached the Pacific at Fort Astoria, Oregon.
-He became chief factor of the Lake Huron district for the Hudson's Bay Company after the merger of the rival companies.
+He became chief factor of the Lake Huron district for the Hudson's Bay Company (HBC) after the merger of the rival companies.
 Upon retirement from the HBC in 1839, he successfully ran for a post as an alderman on Toronto City Council.